An introduction to maintenance costs for custom software

 What you can expect from the future

 What do the numbers above tell us?
 That even if you plan to make no visible improvements to the software functionality, you should expect to spend at least 20% of the initial development cost each year, just to keep it up to date with the pace of technology and security, and with the basic needs of your audience.
 It’s akin to staying in one place on the technology treadmill.
+You’re just keeping up with inflation.
+That’s fine, but it needs to be considered part of your software maintenance plan.

 At the other end of the spectrum, it also tells us that most organizations are not making radical improvements to their custom software year after year.
 We generally see a pattern where an opportunity for innovation arises, and a flurry of design and development is initiated to meet that opportunity.
 This is followed by a couple years of healthy maintenance and modest improvement.
 It is during this time that the application is really generating its return on investment; where the value that is being delivered to the stakeholders vastly exceeds the maintenance costs.